Edwards-R/redlist_docs/red_list_summary/process_specification/data_collection.md

 The BWARS dataset consists of 1,116,599 unique records for Great Britain.

 ## De-duplication
-The combined data set was filtered for duplication on the basis of a match of what, where, and when.
+The combined dataset was filtered for duplication on the basis of a match of what, where, and when.
 No finer-grain de-duplication was attempted due to the size of the combined datasets against the probable impact of doing so.
 Taxa at such low data volume that the duplication of individual records would matter will be marked as Data Deficient against statistical models that rely on this metric.

 ## Collection methodology
 There is no standardised collection or survey method present in either dataset.
 Very little structured recording of the vast majority of the taxa in this Red List is performed, especially at a level representative of 'Great Britain'.
 Both datasets therefore focus on collecting as much reliable data as possible, from as many sources as possible, and as such focus on the 'most common data', which consists of: